carelvwyk/bitgo-docs/index.html.md

 ```

 Returns the recommended fee rate per kilobyte to confirm a transaction within a target number of blocks.
 This can be used to construct transactions.
-Note: The estimation algorithm is only accurate in the production environment (www.bitgo.com) and for a minimum of 2 blocks ahead.

 ### HTTP Request